azulverdosa/mern_exercise_tracker/README.md

 ## General Information

-This is a simple MERN application to track user exercises.
-It's a helpful app for tracking (exercises or otherwise) and was intended for me to continue to work on my fullstack building.
-It is also an attempt for me to learn Authentiation.
+This is a simple MERN stack application to track user exercises.
+It's a helpful app for tracking (exercises or otherwise) and was intended to help me learn Authentiation and continue to work on my fullstack building using the MERN stack.

 ## Tech Stack